-Inventories are stated at the lower of cost and net realizable value.
-Cost of inventories is the sum of all costs of purchase, costs of conversion and other costs incurred in bringing the inventories to their present location and condition.
+Inventories are valued at the lower of cost and net realizable value.
+The cost of inventories consist of costs of purchase, costs of conversion and other costs incurred in bringing the inventories to their present location and condition.

 Average cost method is applied in the calculation of cost of inventories.
 Net realizable value represents the estimated selling price less all estimated costs of completion and costs necessary to make a sale.